Timothy Weinstein, STEAM teacher at Turner Intermediate School (Wilkinsburg Borough School District)

 struggle to learn in the face of poverty and other obstacles that

-students in more affluent communities do not.
+are not relevant to students in more affluent communities.
 The district itself recently emerged triumphantly from a period of

 intense problems that saw itself placed on the state's Financial Watch List, ultimately leading to the closing of its middle